athomasq/athomasq.github.io/accident.md

 This left me at a loose end.
 While my departmental classmates were winning full-ride scholarships to Stanford and Princeton and MIT and Yale and Cornell and Caltech, I entered my senior year completely at a loss for what to do next.
 I was accepted into IIM Ahmedabad, then as now India's top business school (there's that competitive exam thing again), but I didn't really want to go there;  I wanted to leave the cloister and experience the world.
 At the same time, the types of jobs on offer to fresh graduates from my university -- management track at large Indian corporates, software development for offshoring firms -- didn't seem terribly appeaing.

 And that's when serendipity struck.
 I was offered a very strange job via a strange set of circumstances.
 The company making the offer was called Simplex Capital, they were 6 people (I would be the 7th), and they were setting up a "hedge fund" with a small pool of money.
-They were based in Tokyo -- a world away from my experience! -- but one of their principals had grown up in Bombay, was connected to me, and offered me a rather vague role as a "quant odd jobs person".
+They were based in Tokyo -- !!!! -- but one of their principals had grown up in Bombay, was connected to me, and offered me a rather vague role as a "quant odd jobs person".

 Now you have to remember that this was the mid 90s.
 At the time, hedge funds were an extremely obscure corner of finance.
 Quant investing was still in its infancy.

 It was doub;y hard being in Inda.
 The country was just emerging from 200 years of colonial rule followed by 40 years of socialism.
-Markets were either moribund or corrupt.
+Markets were either non-existent, or moribund, or corrupt.

 The pipeline from Princeton or Harvard to analyst to associate to VP to MD certainly did not exist for Indian graduates, even from the top schools.